fuzzzerd/fmdata/README.md

 // results is IEnumerable<Model> matching with Name field matching "someName" as a FileMaker Findrequest.
 ```

-Alternatively, if you create a calculated field `Get(RecordID)` and put it on your layout, you can map it the normal way.
+Alternatively, if you create a calculated field `Get(RecordID)` and put it on your layout then map it the normal way.

 ### Find and load Container Data